 TAing is a serious time commitment.
 TAs work an average of 17-19.5 hours per week.
 The break down is as follows:

 New TAs are required to participate in a weekly training program run by our undergraduate TA coordinators.
-The training sessions are held Thursdays from 3:30-5:00pm.
+The training sessions are held Thursdays from 4:30 to 6:00 pm.
 In addition, new TAs are required to attend a one hour "grading party" each week in which we discuss how to grade the current programming assignment.
 The grading party time will be chosen after the quarter starts at a time that all of the new TAs can make.

-TAs will receive one credit for attending the TA training and grading party.
+TAs will be paid for attending the TA training and grading party.

 Also, it is important to note that while every week you are given materials to teach from, it is expected that TAs are extremely knowledgeable about the course material as this will not be part of training.